Three debates scheduled for October between Stefanik, Cobb

-Three debates have been set for the fall in the race for the NY-21 House seat, between Republican incumbent Representative Elise Stefanik and Democratic challenger Tedra Cobb.
+Three debates have been set for the fall in the race for the NY-21 House seat, between Republican incumbent Representative Elise M. Stefanik and Democratic challenger Tedra L. Cobb.

 More details and information on the debates will be made available later in the fall.